unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 ##### Verbal (V)

 Most spells require the chanting of mystic words.
-The words themselves aren’t the source of the spell’s power; rather, the particular combination of sounds, with specific pitch and resonance, sets the threads of magic in motion.
+The words themselves aren’t the source of the spell’s power; rather, the particular combination of sounds, with specific pitch and resonance, sets the threads of tek in motion.
 Thus, a character who is gagged or in an area of silence, such as one created by the _silence_ spell, can’t cast a spell with a verbal component.

 ##### Somatic (S)